 A tour of the Hauz Khas fort complex

-Hauz Khas – The Royal tank
+Hauz Khas – The Royal Tank

-The path that you see in the below pic is the trail that runs right through the deer park, offering a perfect walking path to the evening walkers and joggers.
+The path that you see in the below pic is the trail that runs right through the deer park, offering a perfect walking path to evening walkers, strollers and joggers.

 Also one can see the prayer tombs in the lawn which is well maintained and offers some greenery to the eye.